-If the issuing company is dissolved, the holder is entitled to a portion of the remaining assets of the company (priority over the shareholders).
+If the issuing company is dissolved, the holder is entitled to a portion of the remaining assets of the company (priority over shareholders).

-Features of a Debenture
+Characteristics of a debenture

 How Debentures Work

-Pros of Debentures
+Advantages of Debentures

-For the Lender:
+For the lender:

-For the Issuer:
+For the transmitter:

 - Convertible debentures are a faster and less expensive means of financing than equity financing.

-For the Lender:
+For the lender:

-For the Issuer:
+For the transmitter: